AndrewReaganM/magic/java_vm/README.md

 ```
  Now close the file and select save.

- Now that we have a new service file, we need to reload `systemctl`.
+ Now that we have a new service file, we need to reload `systemctl` and start the `tomcat` service.

  ```sudo
 $ sudo systemctl daemon-reload